Spectrally resolved cosmic rays: II -- Momentum-dependent cosmic ray diffusion drives powerful galactic winds: Conclusions

 \begin{itemize} \item Spectrally resolved CRs result in a different morphological appearance in comparison to their distribution in grey diffusion models.
 The energy dependent transport causes high-energy CRs to diffuse faster through the disc.
-As a result the outflows are launched from a larger part of the disc rather than primarily from the centre, where most of the star formation occurs. \item The star formation rate is noticeably lower if CRs are spectrally resolved.
-The explicit inclusion of low-energy CRs with smaller diffusion speeds leads to a slower removal of CR pressure close to the star forming regions.
-In addition, the net CR cooling rate in our spectrally resolved models is lower compared to the steady state cooling in the grey models.
-Both effects lead to a larger CR pressure in the dense regions that can slow down subsequent star formation. \item We find that high-energy CRs with a momentum of $\sim100\,\mathrm{GeV}~c^{-1}$ can stop the infall of gas from the halo onto the galaxy and launch a first outflow front.
+As a result the outflows are launched from a larger part of the disc rather than primarily from the centre, where most of the star formation occurs. \item The explicit inclusion of low-energy CRs with smaller diffusion speeds leads to a slower removal of CR pressure close to the star forming regions and the CR injection sites.
+This reduces the maximum density by an order of magnitude compared to the grey models.
+As a result, the star formation rate is noticeably lower if CRs are spectrally resolved.
+In addition, the net CR cooling rate, which scales linearly with the gas density, is lower compared to the cooling in the grey models.
+Both effects lead to a larger CR pressure in the dense regions that can slow down subsequent star formation and drive outflows from the disc.
+We note that the relative importance of low-energy CRs in comparison to high energy CRs can depend on the environmental properties of the galaxy and the halo as well as on the detailed conditions in the ISM. \item We find that high-energy CRs with a momentum of $\sim100\,\mathrm{GeV}~c^{-1}$ can stop the infall of gas from the halo onto the galaxy and launch a first outflow front.
 Over time, a more massive outflow emerges due to acceleration by the vertical CR pressure gradient, which is provided by CRs with progressively smaller CR energies.
 The energy-weighted mean momentum that drives the outflow decreases from values of $p_\mathrm{peak}\sim200-600\,\mathrm{GeV}~c^{-1}$ at early times to $p_\mathrm{peak}\sim8-15\,\mathrm{GeV}~c^{-1}$ at late times.
 We find that $p_\mathrm{peak}$ increases with larger distance from the injection site. \item The spectral shape differs between the locations in the galaxy and evolves over time.
 In the central region of the galaxy the CR spectrum quickly approaches a steady-state shape.
 In the outer disc, a steady-state spectrum only establishes after approximately $2\,\mathrm{Gyr}$.
 Similar time scales apply for the outflow region above and below the centre of the galaxy.
 Furthermore, the shape of the steady state spectrum differs between the regions which is due to the local differences in (diffusive) CR supply or injection and local conditions for the losses. \end{itemize}

 In this work, we demonstated for the first time that spectrally resolved CRs have a significant dynamical impact on galaxy formation that differs from the grey CR approaches in terms of star formation rate, the morphology of the galaxy as well as the onset and appearance of galactic outflows.
 Hence, future accurate models of galaxy formation will require the simulation of CR spectra in space and time.